fledge-iot/fledge/docs/tuning_fledge.rst

 | |north_advanced| |
 +------------------+

   - *Minimum Log Level* - This configuration option can be used to set the logs that will be seen for this service or task.
 It defines the level of logging that is send to the syslog and may be set to *error*, *warning*, *info* or *debug*.
 Logs of the level selected and higher will be sent to the syslog.
-You may access the contents of these logs by selecting the log icon in the bottom right of this screen.
+You may access the contents of these logs by selecting the log icon in the bottom left of this screen.

   - *Data block size* - This defines the number of readings that will be sent to the north plugin for each call to the *plugin_send* entry point.
 This allows the performance of the north data pipeline to be adjusted, with larger blocks sizes increasing the performance, by reducing overhead, but at the cost of requiring more memory in the north service or task to buffer the data as it flows through the pipeline.
 Setting this value too high may cause issues for certain of the north plugins that have limitations on the number of messages they can handle within a single block.